isomerpages/csc-corp/_fellowship-members-bios/Pang Kin Keong.md

 </div>

 <p>
-Kin Keong was the Permanent Secretary of the Ministry of Home Affairs from 2017 to 2026.
+Pang Kin Keong was the Permanent Secretary of the Ministry of Home Affairs from 2017 to 2026.
 </p>

 <p>